zambujo/unirankings/README.md

 <!-- badges: end -->

-Quick comparison of the distributions of QS university rankings among a number of countries.
+Comparison of the distributions of QS university scores among a number of countries.

 ## Introduction